Mrs Edgren and her School for Girls

 Anna Charlotta’s father-in-law, Per Adolph Edgren, an army medical doctor, was Pastor Johan Fredrik’s younger brother.
 So Anna Charlotta’s husband’s aunt was Augusta’s teacher, Mrs Edgren.

-5 thoughts on “Mrs Edgren and her School for Girls”
+5 responses to “Mrs Edgren and her School for Girls”

 Leave a Reply